jackybabes/btjt/README.md

 ## Todo

-- Support Multi File torrents for length and parse the interface
 - parse the interface better
 - create seperate bencode decoder for torrent file and messages from tracker
 - create list of peers from tracker annouce message